Vishal062/Coding-Practice/ReactConcept.md

 - React compares the Virtual DOM and pre-updated Virtual DOM and only marks the sub-tree of components that are updated.
 This process is called diffing.
 - The algorithm behind diffing is called Diffing algorithm.
 - React uses keys to avoid unnecessary re-renders.

+# 2 What are React Portals?

+> React Portal is a first-class way to render child components into a DOM node outside of the parent DOM hierarchy defined by the component tree hierarchy.
+The Portal's most common use cases are when the child components need to visually break out of the parent container.

+## Why do we need it?

+> When we use a modal inside a particular element (a parent component), the modal's height and width will be inherited from the component in which the modal resides.
+So there is a possibility that the modal will be cropped and not be shown properly in the application.
+A traditional modal will require CSS properties like overflow:hidden and z-index to avoid this issue.

+## Conclusion

+> React Portal comes in handy when we need to render child components outside the normal DOM hierarchy without breaking the event propagation's default behavior through the React component tree hierarchy.
+This is useful when rendering components such as modals, tooltips, popup messages, and so much more.